-As part of my series about strong female leaders, I had the pleasure of interviewing Beverly Malbranche, A Haitian native and founder of Carribrew, a fair trade company that sells Haitian/Caribbean coffee, and more.
+As part of my series about strong female leaders, I had the pleasure of interviewing Beverly Marlbranche, A Haitian native and founder of Caribbrew, a fair trade company that sells Haitian/Caribbean coffee, and more.
 Caribbrew is a fair-trade coffee company that operates across multiple markets.
 Caribbrew makes a difference in the life of Haitian coffee growers and provides the freshest coffee and top-notch coffee-inspired products to our customers.
 Beverly embarked on a journey to revive the Haitian coffee production and now shares her story.

 Thank you so much for participating, Beverly!
 Tell us about yourself.

 I am originally from Haiti and came to the U.S. for college in 2009 and pursued my studies in Business Administration.
 After working in the financial industry for three years, I decided to start my own company.
 My number one interest was to share a taste of my home country with the world, so I embarked on a journey to revive the Haitian coffee production.

 How do you believe your venture and/or organizations benefit others?
 Please give us an example.

 I always like to say, we are the coffee that keeps on giving!
 We work with over 200 farmers to source our coffee and pay them upfront and above the fair-trade minimum price, which is way above the market price in Haiti.
 Moreover, we work with young adults in Haiti to monitor production, roasting, and shipping to the U.S. Secondly, we also sell coffee-based skincare products, which are made here in Newark, NJ.
 Our workforce consists of people from the local community and immigrants.
 As we grow, our goal is to continuously provide equal opportunities throughout our supply chain.

 What was the skill you had that you found the most useful when starting your venture?